eloritzkovitz/atlaset/docs/developers.md

 # Developer Guide

 Welcome to **Atlaset!**
-This guide will help you set up the project locally, configure your data sources, and run the app for development or production.
+This guide will help you set up the project locally, configure your data sources and run the app for development or production.

 ## Prerequisites